ahmedhasandrlnd/Face_Generation/README.md

 Since we need GPU support in this project, so we decided to complete our project using the provided, in-classroom project notebook; this will just require that we run the project notebook, and download the complete files later on.

 ## Structure of Project
-dlnd_face_generation.ipynb: Notebook of the project problem_unittests.py: Test file for different TODO functions in the project dlnd_face_generation.html: HTML version of the notebook
+* dlnd_face_generation.ipynb: Notebook of the project
+* problem_unittests.py: Test file for different TODO functions in the project
+* dlnd_face_generation.html: HTML version of the notebook
+* images folder: different epochs outputs